Mirror Mime Exhibition

 Woody, also known as Zara Wood, creates, curates and educates.

-A co-founder of The Enquiry Desk project and Brighton's PechaKucha producer for for several years, she is a senior illustration lecturer and part of the International Association of Illustration Academics forum.
+A co-founder of The Enquiry Desk project and Brighton's PechaKucha producer for several years, she is an award-winning senior lecturer + part of the International Association of Illustration Academics forum.

 One-off artworks to buy online